-The section was designed to show you how to boot the phyBOARD-WEGA-AM335x with the pre-built demo images.
+The section was designed to show you how to boot the phyCORE-AM335x RDK with the pre-built demo images.

-- 1. Insert a bootable SD card into the microSD card slot on the underside of the baseboard.
-Since the default boot mode for the PD14.1-rc1 release loads the kernel and root filesystem from the Barebox bootsource selected, configure the board to boot from SD/MMC (Selecting Boot Modes).
-A bootable SD card with barebox.bin, MLO, zlmage, zlmage-am335x-wega-rdk.dtb, and phytec-qt5demo-image-phyboard-wega-am335x-1.tar.gz ex tracted on the SD card is required.
-Instructions for creating an SD card are provided in the Creating a Bootable SD card section of the Quickstart. - 2.
-Connect the serial cable from a free serial port on your host PC to the DB9 connector labelled UART0 on the module PEB-EVAL-01.
-This is the UART0 communication channel with the phyBOARD-WEGA-AM335x at RS-232 levels.
+- Insert a bootable SD card into the SD0 (X20) slot on the baseboard.
+Since the default boot mode for the PD15.2.x release loads the kernel and root filesystem from the Barebox bootsource selected, configure the board to boot from SD/MMC (Selecting Boot Modes).
+A bootable SD card with phytec-qt5demo-image-phycore-am335x-1.sdcard extracted on the SD card is required.
+Instructions for creating an SD card are provided in the Creating a Bootable SD Card section of the Quickstart. - 2.
+If you ordered a PHYTEC Display such as the LCD-018-070-KAP, plug this into the LCD power and data connectors at X4 and X31. - 3.
+Connect the kit-supplied serial cable from a free serial port on your host PC to the DB9 connector X18 on the carrier board.
+This is the UART0 communication channel with the AM335x at RS-232 levels. - 4.
+Connect the kit-supplied Ethernet cable from the Ethernet connector X12 on the carrier board to your network hub, router, or switch.
+If you do not have an Ethernet connection you can postpone this step, Linux will boot without the need for Ethernet connectivity but having the connection will significantly reduce your boot time. - 5.
+Start your favorite terminal software (such as Minicom or TeraTerm) on your host PC and configure it for 115200 baud, 8 data bits, no parity, and 1 stop bit (8n1) with no handshake.

-- 3. Connect the Ethernet cable from the Ethernet connector Eth0 to your network hub, router, or switch.
-If you do not have an Ethernet connection you can postpone this step, Linux will boot without the need for Ethernet connectivity but having the connection will significantly reduce your boot time. - 4.
-Start your favorite terminal software (such as Minicom or TeraTerm) on your host PC and configure it for 115200 baud, 8 data bits, no parity, and 1 stop bit (8n1) with no handshake. - 5.
-Plug the power supply into the power connector on the phyBOARD-WEGA.
-You will instantly see the red power LED D58 light up.
+6. Plug the kit-supplied 5 V power adapter into the power connector X3 on the carrier board.
+You will instantly see the red power LED D2 light up.
 You will also start to see console output on your terminal window.
-If everything was done correctly the board should boot completely into Linux, arriving at a root @phyboard-wega-am335x-1 prompt.
+If everything was done correctly the board should boot completely into Linux, arriving at a root@phycore-am335x-1 prompt.
 The default login account is root with an empty password.
 Note that the first time the board is booted it will takes a little while for the SSH server to generate new keys.
 Subsequent boots should be faster.